amit08255/nextjs-jest-enzyme/README.md

 **4. The Wrapper**
 Great and non-hacky solution.
 Very obvious what it does, especially if you pick the `require.main.require()` one.

+**5. The Environment**
+Setting application-specific settings as environment variables globally or in your current shell is an anti-pattern if you ask me.
+E.g. it's not very handy for development machines which need to run multiple applications.

+If you're adding it only for the currently executing program, you're going to have to specify it each time you run your app.
+Your start-app command is not easy anymore, which also sucks.

+**6. The Start-up Script**
+You're simplifying the command to start your app (always simply `node app`), and it gives you a nice spot to put your mandatory v8 parameters!
+A small disadvantage might be that you need to create a separate start-up script for your unit tests as well.

 <!-- CONTRIBUTING -->
 ## Contributing